 Erika Reategui and Fernando Gonzalez

-These days technology goes hand in hand in delivering the ultimate guest experience.
+These days technology goes hand in hand in delivering the ultimate help site guest experience.
 And luxury hoteliers keep raising the bar.
 We rounded up some of our favorites.

 Optimizing Arrivals and Check-In

 Remember when a key would open your hotel room?
 Neither do we.
 Mobile room keys are the latest popular tech trend.
 Hyatt, Hilton and Starwood properties are among the major chains featuring the keyless room option.
 Starwood recently announced that guests can now use the SPG app on their Apple Watch as a room key at more than 150 W Hotels, Aloft, and Element properties around the world.

 At the swanky Alma Barcelona in the Gothic Quarter, a mere fingerprint scan serves as your room key.

 The Peninsula Paris arguably has the most personalized rooms in the world.
 Interactive digital tablets are preset in one of 11 languages, allowing fully customized control of all in-room needs.
 This includes restaurant menus, hotel services and TV channels, in addition to touch-screen wall panels for valet calls, temperature control, weather, and privacy options.

 The brand new Baccarat Hotel in New York City offers a cool interactive app which allows the ability to control your room from anywhere during your stay.
 Need an extra pillow or want to crank up the air conditioning before you get back?
 No problem.

 At Hotel Zetta in San Francisco, rooms feature G-Link docking stations to allow streaming video from your smartphone to the room’s TV.